 Clearly state the purpose of the evaluation up front, so that your goal is clear to the student.
 Questions should be clear, specific, and targeted.
 Be sure each question addresses a single criteria, and avoid leading questions that introduce bias.
 (For example, avoid questions like, “The instructor was available to answer questions offline, and all of our course materials were easily accessible online.”)

-If you include write-in questions, EvaluationKIT’s text analytics feature can score sentiment values as part of your reporting process.
-Open-ended feedback can be incredibly valuable, but be sure to clearly indicate what type of feedback you’re looking for (as opposed to “Additional Comments”).
+Open-ended feedback can be incredibly valuable, but you need to be strategic when asking for it.
+If you include write-in questions, be sure to clearly indicate what type of feedback you’re looking for (as opposed to using a generic field like “Additional Comments”).

 Keep it short.